 Your friend needs to know they’re not alone.
 Visit the Debt-Free Wannabe section of the MoneySavingExpert.com forums.
 There you’ll see plenty of people who need support in paying off their debts.
-You’ll be amazed how indiscriminant debt can be.
+You’ll be amazed how indiscriminate debt can be.
 Invite your friend to read some of the stories on there.

 Never a borrower nor a lender be…

 We don’t doubt that you want to help your friend, and chances are you’ve probably lent them the odd tenner every now and again.
 Resist the urge to lend any huge sums.
-Many clients who get in touch with us have gotten into debt because they sacrificed their own income in order to help someone they care about.
+Many clients who get in touch with us have fallen into debt because they sacrificed their own income in order to help someone they care about.

 Turn on the TV and sooner or later you’ll be accosted by adverts encouraging you to be a guarantor on a friend’s loan.
 It seems simple, but few things tear friendships and families apart like money.
 If your friend is struggling now, chances are they’ll struggle to pay you back on time each month as well.